 When Brainard is off the board, it will again mean that the FOMC is short one vote when it next determines monetary policy on March 21-22.
 This isn’t a significant matter since the current FOMC does not appear to disagree on the direction of monetary policy.
 But given the at times lengthy and combative process of nominating and confirming a new governor, and the need for a fully staffed leadership at the Fed, it is to be hoped that the Biden Administration will act expeditiously.

-Strategic investing and analysis are a lot easier when you can identify patterns and see how economic events and announcements correlate with specific market movements.
 The Econoday Journal provides a convenient and easy way to follow important economic events every day, every month, throughout the year.